Purinat33/itcs212_web-server/Documentation.md

   <li><strong>Event:</strong> In programming, an event is a signal or notification that an action has occurred or a condition has changed, such as a user clicking a button or a server receiving a request.</li>
   <li><strong>Event-driven architecture:</strong> A model in which a system responds to events, such as user input or system notifications, rather than following a strict sequence of steps.</li>
   <li><strong>Express:</strong> a Node.js web application framework</li>
+  <li><strong>fetch():</strong> A built-in web API for making network requests in JavaScript, allowing fetching resources from a server or other sources.
+It returns a promise that resolves to the Response object representing the response to the request.</li>
   <li><strong>GET:</strong> HTTP request method used for retrieving resources from a server</li>
   <li><strong>HTTP:</strong> Hypertext Transfer Protocol</li>
   <li><strong>HTTPS:</strong> Hypertext Transfer Protocol Secure, a secure version of HTTP that uses encryption to protect sensitive data</li>